zhartman86/MathfinderBot/README.md

  - —`List-Crafts`: List all active crafts.

- - —`Remove-Variable`: Removes a Stat,Expression,Row, or Grid with the name `var-name`.
+ - —`Remove-Variable`: Removes a Stat, Expression, Row, or Grid.
+  - `var-name`: The variable name to remove.

 `var-name`